MouseBall54/image_multi_view/README.md

-﻿# Image Compare Viewer
+# Image Compare Viewer

-A client-side web application for comparing images from multiple local folders.
+A client-side web application for analyzing and comparing images from multiple local folders.
 Built with React and TypeScript, it works entirely in your browser with no file uploads.
+The app is ideal for quality inspection, training data review, or any workflow where you need to align and inspect many images quickly.

+## Highlights
+- **Privacy-friendly:** All processing happens locally; files never leave your machine.
+- **Flexible Viewers:** Load up to nine folders and view any combination side by side.
+- **Advanced Analysis Tools:** Apply a wide range of filters and capture composite views.
+- **Keyboard Driven:** Numerous hotkeys for rapid navigation and mode switching.

 ## Modes

-The app provides three modes suited for different workflows:
+The app provides four modes suited for different workflows:

 ### Compare Mode
-- View images from 2–9 folders side by side in a grid.
+- View images from 2–9 folders side by side in a synchronized grid.
-- All viewers pan and zoom together and file lists can be searched.
+- Pan and zoom once and all viewers follow.
-- Rename folder aliases and optionally ignore file extensions when matching.
+- Rename folder aliases and optionally ignore file extensions when matching files.

 ### Toggle Mode
-- Display one folder at a time while keeping the same viewport.
+- Display one folder at a time while maintaining the current viewport.
 - Press `Space` to cycle through loaded folders.

 ### Pinpoint Mode
-- Load any image into any viewer and align them using a reference point.
+- Load any image into any viewer and align them using a shared reference point.
 - Each viewer has independent scale and rotation with a global scale multiplier.
 - Click to set the reference crosshair; `Alt` + drag rotates the active image.

+### Analysis Mode
+- Apply different filters to the same image for side-by-side comparison.
+- Choose a single source image and experiment with filters, rotations, and capture outputs.

 ## Major Features

 - **Synchronized Viewports:** Pan and zoom on one image and all others follow.
 - **Flexible File Matching:** Match by full filename or ignore extensions.
-- **Per-Viewer Filters:** Apply contrast, blur, edge-detection and other filters with adjustable parameters.
+- **Per-Viewer Filters:** Apply contrast, blur, edge detection, texture, and noise-reduction filters with adjustable parameters.
 - **Capture Tool:** Export the current view to the clipboard or as an image file.
-- **Minimap:** Optional overview of the full image and current viewport.
+- **Minimap & Grid:** Optional minimap overview and adjustable grid overlay.
 - **Image Info Panel:** Shows filename, dimensions and file size of the active image.

-- **Keyboard Shortcuts:** Hotkeys for rapid navigation and mode control.
+## Available Filters

+A selection of built-in filters can be applied to each viewer:

+- Box blur, Gaussian blur
+- Sharpen, Unsharp mask, Highpass, Gabor
+- Prewitt, Scharr, Sobel, Roberts Cross
+- Laplacian, Laplacian of Gaussian (LoG), Difference of Gaussians (DoG), Marr–Hildreth, Canny
+- Linear contrast stretch, Histogram equalization, CLAHE, Gamma correction
+- Local histogram equalization, Adaptive histogram equalization
+- Median, Weighted median, Alpha-trimmed mean
+- Bilateral filter, Non-local means, Anisotropic diffusion, Guided filter
+- Local binary patterns (LBP), Laws' texture energy

 ## Getting Started